laravel-practice/appointment-system/README.md

 # Appointment System

 ## Overview
 The Appointment System is a web-based application designed to manage appointments for normal users.
-It provides functionality for users to book appointments and for administrators to view appointments and users.
+It provides functionality for users to book appointments and for administrators to view and manage appointments and users.

 ## Table of Contents
 1. [Appointment System](#appointment-system)